Overview

 Viewing schema history

-Every schema version is visible in the dashboard under Schemas, or per-endpoint via the Schema button in the Endpoints table.
+Every schema version is visible in the dashboard under Schemas, or per-source via the Schema button in the Sources table.
 Each row shows the version number, a short hash, the capture date, and the contract badge.

 Schema Tree